Football Coaching Staff

 Gunningsmith begins his second year on the sidelines for the Pride and will coach the halfbacks.
 A 2010 graduate of Springfield College with a degree in criminal justice, Gunningsmith spent five years in the football program, including two years starting at linebacker.
 Originally from Trumansburg, N.Y., Gunningsmith will spend his time recruiting in New Jersey while working on a Master's in Athletic Administration.

-Kikel will make the move to the sidelines and act as the Pride's wide receivers coach.
-Kikel recently graduated from Springfield College in 2012 with a Math/Education degree.
-As a captain during the 2011 season, Kikel was a staple in the Pride secondary, earning Empire 8 All-Conference honors after leading the conference in tackles.
-While pursuing a Master's in Athletic Administration, Kikel will spend his time recruiting in the New York City area.
+Now entering his second season on the Springfield sidelines, Kikel will act as the Pride's quarterbacks coach.
+A 2012 graduate of Springfield College with a Math/Education degree, Kikel served as a captain during the 2011 season.
+During his senior season, Kikel was a staple in the Pride secondary, earning Empire 8 All-Conference honors after leading the conference in tackles.
+While pursuing a Master's in Athletic Administration, the Queens, N.Y. native will spend his time recruiting in the New York City area as well as on Long Island.

 Defensive Ends Coach Cody Flanigan